• Skip to primary navigation

 • Remove the brownies from the pan by lifting up the handles.
 Pour glaze over cooled brownies.
 Spread to the edges.

-• Let the glaze set for about 10-15 minutes before cutting into 9 squares.
+• Let the glaze set for about 10-15 minutes before cutting into squares.
+Wipe the knife every time you cut for clean slices.
 Slice and serve!
 The brownies are soft when served at room temperature and become chewy when cold.

 Notes

 Store the brownies in the refrigerator.
 You can eat them at room temperature or cold.
 They hold their shape a lot better when cold.
 The brownies will keep well refrigerated in an airtight container for up to three days.
-You can freeze them for up to 2 months.
+Freeze them for up to 2 months.

 Tried this recipe?Let us know how it was!